April 2016:

 Where is my boarding pass??!!

-Proof that a thought is quick to manifest.
+Proof that a thought is quick to

-Dear universe, I know that works, and works really well.
-Why did you have to find this moment to reaffirm that with me?!
+works really well.
+Why did you have to find this moment to reaffirm that

 *retracing my steps*